Bryce Dessner: The Long Count

-"The Long Count" was a large commission for the BAM Next Wave Festival created by Bryce, Aaron Dessner and visual artist Matthew Ritchie.
-Together they created a work loosely based on the Mayan creation story 'Popol Vuh' that includes a 12 piece orchestra and four guest singers: Kim Deal, Kelley Deal, Matt Berninger, and Shara Worden.
+The Long Count was a large commission for the BAM Next Wave Festival created by Bryce, Aaron Dessner and visual artist Matthew Ritchie.
+Together they created a work loosely based on the Mayan creation story Popol Vuh that includes a 12-piece orchestra and four guest singers: Kim Deal, Kelley Deal, Matt Berninger, and Shara Worden.
 The work had its world premiere on September 11, 2009, at the Krannert Center for the Performing Arts, as part of the Ellnora Festival, and its New York premiere in October 2009 at the Brooklyn Academy of Music.
 It has since been performed at the Holland Festival and the Barbican.
 Tunde Adebimpe, a member of the band TV on the Radio joined Dessner, Aaron, and Ritchie for the Barbican Centre performance.

 Forever Love

-Forever Love, a work with renowned Icelandic performance artist Ragnar Kjartansson, is a blending of visual and performance art with live music.
+Forever Love, a work with Icelandic performance artist Ragnar Kjartansson, is a blending of visual and performance art with live music.
 The piece is a collaborative song cycle written and performed with Aaron Dessner and Bryce Dessner alongside Icelandic artists Gyða and Kristín Anna Valtýsdóttir, formerly of the Icelandic band múm.
-It was commissioned by Eaux Claires Festival and made its world premiere in 2015 where it served as the official starting point of the festival on both Friday and Saturday.
+It was commissioned by Eaux Claires festival and made its world premiere in 2015 where it served as the official starting point of the festival on both Friday and Saturday.

-Forever Love marked a live performance reunion for the Dessner twins and Kjartansson, as both artists had previously collaborated on a six-hour video work, A Lot of Sorrow, which documents The National performing their three and a half minute song, "Sorrow," for six hours in front of a live audience at MoMA PS1.
+Forever Love marked a live performance reunion for the Dessner twins and Kjartansson, as both artists had previously collaborated on a six-hour video work, A Lot of Sorrow which documents The National performing their three and a half minute song, "Sorrow", for six hours in front of a live audience at MoMA PS1.